 Mike’s patient, non-invasive observations and photographs over the years has revealed that about thirty dolphins spend most of their time in the Port River estuary; an equal number visit regularly; and a further hundred or more visit on an occasional basis.
 Identifiable dolphins have been named and their fates tracked.
 Sadly, there have been many deaths and injuries caused by humans, some deliberate (shootings, stabbings and being speared) and some accidental (boat strikes and entanglements).

-The area has now been declared a dolphin sanctuary and is regularly patrolled by government rangers.
+The area has now been declared a dolphin sanctuary but is irregularly (and is regularly) patrolled by government rangers.
 WDC continues to fund Mike’s research and he is supported by a number of committed volunteers.
 The Sanctuary is 118 km² extending from the upper reaches of the Port Adelaide River to North Haven, through North Arm and Barker Inlet, extending into Gulf St Vincent to Pt.
 Gawler Conservation Park.

 Conditions for the dolphins in the estuary are gradually improving but their environment is still subject to many pressures, including increased tourism and other recreational activities, industrial development and an increase in the number of people living in the area.
 We cannot relax in our attempts to protect these dolphins and the environment on which they depend.